phpMv/ubiquity/docs/contributing/coding.rst

 - to finally assign it to a member of a class.

 In addition to this problematic resource consumption, the dependency injection poses another problem during development. |br|
-Access to injected resources returns an element without type, not easy to handle for the developer.
+Access to injected resources without using di mecanism returns an element without type, not easy to handle for the developer.

 For example,
-It's hard to manipulate the untyped return of ``$this->serviceContainer->get('translator')``, and know which methods to call on it.
+It's hard to manipulate the untyped return of ``$this->serviceContainer->get('translator')``, as some frameworks allow, and know which methods to call on it.

 The use of classes with static methods avoids all the disadvantages mentioned above:

-For a developer, the ``TranslatorManager`` class is accessible from an entire project. |br|
+For a developer, the ``TranslatorManager`` class is accessible from an entire project without any object instantiation. |br|
 It exposes its public interface and allows code completion.